PhD in Biomedical Engineering

-- Deadlines Application deadlines for this program are listed on the Graduate College website, including deadline for applicants who require funding.
+- Deadlines: Application deadlines for this program are listed on the Graduate College website, including the deadline for applicants who require funding.

 In addition to the Graduate College minimum requirements, students must meet the following program requirements:

-- Course Work Students admitted with a prior master’s degree in biomedical engineering or a related field must complete a minimum of 24 hours of course work, at least 12 hours of which must be biomedical engineering courses.
-At least 12 hours must be at the 500-level, excluding BME 595, BIOE 596, and BIOE 599.
-Limited semester hours in BIOE 596 are allowed upon department approval.
-A maximum of 4 hours of BIOE 590 may be applied toward the degree, provided credit for BIOE 590 or a similar course was not applied toward the prior MS degree.
+- Course Work: Students admitted with a prior master’s degree in biomedical engineering or a related field must complete a minimum of 24 hours of coursework, at least 12 hours of which must be biomedical engineering courses.
+At least 12 hours must be at the 500 level, excluding BME 595, BME 596, and BME 599.
+Limited semester hours in BME 596 are allowed upon department approval.
+A maximum of 4 hours of BME 590 may be applied toward the degree, provided credit for BME 590 or a similar course was not applied toward the prior MS degree.

-Students admitted with a bachelor’s degree in biomedical engineering or a related field must complete a minimum of 48 hours of course work.
+Students admitted with a bachelor’s degree in biomedical engineering or a related field must complete a minimum of 48 hours of coursework.
 At least 24 hours must be biomedical engineering courses.
-At least 20 hours must be at the 500-level, excluding BME 595, BIOE 596, and BIOE 599.
-A maximum of 4 hours of BIOE 590 may be applied toward the degree.
+At least 20 hours must be at the 500 level, excluding BME 595, BME 596, and BME 599.
+A maximum of 4 hours of BME 590 may be applied toward the degree.